Kumbaya-xyz/integrator-kit/README.md

 bytes32 constant POOL_INIT_CODE_HASH = 0x851d77a45b8b9a205fb9f44cb829cceba85282714d2603d601840640628a3da7;
 ```

-If you're integrating with Kumbaya DEX, ensure your SDK/code uses this hash instead of the default Uniswap hash
+If you're integrating with Kumbaya DEX, ensure your SDK/code uses this hash instead of the default Uniswap hash.